executablebooks/MyST-Parser/docs/using/intro.md

 - "replacements": automatically convert some common typographic texts
 - "smartquotes": automatically convert standard quotations to their opening/closing variants
 - "substitution": substitute keys, see the [substitutions syntax](syntax/substitutions) for details
+- "tasklist": add check-boxes to the start of list items, see the [tasklist syntax](syntax/tasklists) for details

 Math specific, when `"dollarmath"` activated, see the [Math syntax](syntax/math) for more details: